 If you have concerns about the result of your Driver Theory test you should speak to an administrator before leaving the test centre.
 If you are still not satisfied, you can appeal against the decision using appeal forms available at each of the Driver Theory test centres and request that Prometric (the theory test provider) re-mark the test.
 If you do decide to submit an appeal, it must be done within 10 working days.

 If you’ve received a parking ticket and you feel it was issued or applied unfairly, you can challenge it.
 Generally, when appealing a parking ticket you should contact the local authority where the ticket was issued.
 It will either have staff dealing with queries and complaints from members of the public or it can give you contact details for whatever company is responsible for parking control in that area.

 You can either make your complaint by phone or you can write to the relevant authorities, giving details and enclosing any documents (photographs, details of road markings, etc) that may help your case.
 Most complaints will be acknowledged within days of receipt.
 Your claim will be investigated and you should receive a response within a month.

 On average almost 160 cars a day are clamped on behalf of Dublin City Council, with countless others clamped in car parking facilities across the country.
-Since October this year, a statutory appeals and complaints process has been in place.
+A new statutory appeals and complaints process is now in place.
 This is administered by the National Transport Authority (NTA) under the Vehicle Clamping Act 2015, which regulates all clamping activity in both public and private places.

 If you have been clamped or had your vehicle towed away and wish to appeal it, you must first make a written submission to the operator concerned.
 If you are not satisfied by the outcome of that appeal, you may within 30 days submit a further appeal to the Clamping Appeals Officer, who is a person appointed by the NTA to deal with clamping appeals.